-The word 'composite' in composite materials means that two or more materials are combined together in a certain order on a macroscopic level to form a new material with different and attractive properties.
-The reason alloys are not considered in this category is because they are homogeneous on the macroscopic level.
+The word 'composite' means that two or more materials are combined together in a certain order on a macroscopic level to form a new material with different and attractive properties.
+The reason alloys are not considered in this category is that they are homogeneous on the macroscopic level.